Always have plenty of business cards and treat other peoples’ cards with respect when they are handed to you.

 Personal Property Security Register

-If your business with Papua New Guinea involves the supply of movable property or fixtures (usually equipment or goods on lease, deferred payment or other credit terms), you need to be aware of the Personal Property Security Register that began operating in PNG in May, 2016.
+If your business with Papua New Guinea involves the supply of movable property or fixtures (usually equipment or goods on lease, deferred payment or other credit terms), you need to be aware of the Personal Property Security Register.
 The following information should help you to protect your interests (or priority) against other creditors.

 - To protect yourself, you need to register your interests online.
 This will secure the obligation to you ahead of any others.
 It can also protect you from having your equipment or goods offered as collateral to other creditors.